 Bitcoin was built on the idea that there is an opportunity to make a money system that is better for everyone.
 To achieve this, its creator developed a mathematical solution that doesn’t require anyone to control the scarcity of money.

 There are some good introductions out there.
 I suggest Tess Rinearson’s simple explanation using emoji’s here (I am going to be borrowing heavily from her in the next few posts).
-You can also head down a rabbit hole here, where Luno share their research.

 - We’ve found it useful to copy information from each other over the internet — great for sharing documents, songs, videos and other things that don’t need to be rare